Instruction for Authors

 INTRODUCTION

-AMJAM is an open-access journal publishes Original articles, Review articles, Brief Research, Case reports, Special articles (Invited by Editor), Editorials, and Letters to the editor in all health science medicine specialties and alternative medicine.
-Publish 4 times a year in April (Issue 1), August (Issue 2), December (Issue 3), and 1 Supplementary issues.
-All submitted article will be evaluated by double-blinded review process by 2-4 reviewers.
+AMJAM is an open-access journal publishes Original article, Review article, Brief Research, Case report, Special article (Invited by Editor), Editorial, and Letter to the Editor in all health sciences, medical specialties and alternative medicine.
+AMJAM publishes 4 times a year in April (Issue 1), August (Issue 2), December (Issue 3), and 1 Supplementary issue.
+All submitted articles will be evaluated using double-blinded review process by 2-4 reviewers.

 Brief Research should include a title page, a narrative abstract of no more than 50 words, a text of no more than 1,200 words, no more than 2 tables or figures, and no more than 10 references.
 Brief Research Template